r-devel/rcheckserver/readme.md

 ## How to use

-The CRAN team always uses the [Debian testing](https://packages.debian.org/testing/) distribution, which is also what our Debian images use.
+The CRAN team always uses the [Debian testing](https://packages.debian.org/testing/) distribution, which is also what [our Debian image](debian/Dockerfile) uses.
 This is a rolling branch, which means system libraries get continously updated, and may get breaking changes.

 ```sh
 # Get the latest image